raineedust/Rock-Paper-Scissors/README.md

 # Rock, Paper, Scissors

-This is a simple, console-based **Rock, Paper, and Scissors** game.
+This is a **Rock, Paper, and Scissors** game, designed with a dark-themed UI.

 ## Live Preview